wladradchenko/wunjo.wladradchenko.ru/README.md

 <!-- WUNJO V2 -->
 ## 🌟 Goal: 4,096 Stars on GitHub! 🌟

 Once we reach this milestone, Wunjo CE's open-source code of v2.0.8 will update with the latest version changes!

 Wunjo Pro is now easier and more powerful than ever!

+**Available languages:** English, Spanish, Chinese, Korean, Russian.

 ### How You Can Help:
 - 🌟 **Star the project on GitHub** to help make Wunjo Pro open-source!